Atli Eðvaldsson

 Atli Eðvaldsson (3 March 1957 – 2 September 2019) was an Icelandic professional footballer who played as a midfielder, widely regarded as one of the most influential players to come from Iceland.
 During his career, he won the Icelandic championship three times and the Icelandic Cup four times.

 After retiring from playing, he became a well-known manager.
 In 1999, he guided Knattspyrnufélag Reykjavíkur to its first championship in 31 years.
 Atli played 70 games for the Icelandic national team from 1976 to 1991.
 He later coached the national team from 1999 to 2003.

 Club career

 Atli started at Valur and later became very successful in the German Bundesliga with Fortuna Düsseldorf and Bayer Uerdingen.
 On 6 June 1983, he became the first foreign player to score a five goals in one game in the Bundesliga, when he scored five goals for Fortuna Düsseldorf in a 5–1 victory against Eintracht Frankfurt.
-After the game, he took a flight to Iceland where he scored the winning goal in Iceland's 1–0 victory against Malta the following day.
+Straight after the game, he and teammate Pétur Ormslev, where flown to Iceland where Atli scored the winning goal in Iceland's 1–0 victory against Malta the following day.
 For the season, he scored 21 goals in 34 matches for Düsseldorf, finishing second in the league.

 After a year in Turkey, he finished his playing career back in Iceland, where he became player-manager.